mohyaz11/OptimumSetupBook/manuscript/DataCenter.md

 Octopus Deploy was originally designed to run on a single server.
 Our customers would scale up the resources dedicated to that server as they scaled up the number of projects, deployment targets, and users.
 But eventually, they reached a breaking point where it was impossible to scale up any further.
 There are only so many network connections and concurrent processes a computer can run.

 Additionally, our customers had unwittingly created a massive single point of failure in their CD pipelines.
-If their server were to ever go down, for whatever reason (the most common cause was Windows Patches), that would bring all deployments to a grinding halt.
+If their server were to ever go down, for whatever reason (the most common cause was Windows patches), that would bring all deployments to a grinding halt.
 When this only affected a team of 10-15 people it was an annoyance.
 When it affected an entire development shop of 100s of people this became a major problem.

 Finally, a lot of our customers started treating their Octopus Servers like pets rather than chattel.
 The default configuration of Octopus Deploy didn't help much.
 All folders are stored on the C:\ drive, and if that server were to ever crash a lot of data would be lost.
 And if the master key was ever lost then getting it back up and running could take quite a while.